 TO BAN OR NOT TO BAN: AN INSIGHT INTO THE CRYPTO CONUNDRUM IN INDIA

-This post is authored by Milind Rajratnam and Srishti Bhargav, fourth-year B.A.LL.B.(Hons.) students at Dr. Ram Manohar Lohiya National Law University, Lucknow.
+This post is authored by Milind Rajratnam and Srishti Bhargav, fourth-year students of B.A.LL.B.(Hons.) at Dr. Ram Manohar Lohiya National Law University, Lucknow.

 Image Credits: Reuters

 In today’s era of rapid technological advancements, the Fintech sector is at the forefront due to the popularity of cryptocurrencies, and the advent of cryptocurrencies has revolutionized the realm of monetary transactions.
 A cryptocurrency is a digital form of value that can be possessed and exchanged digitally.
 The term originates from the encryption mechanism used to safeguard its network.
 It is driven by blockchain technology and has evolved into a peer-to-peer issuance and transaction framework that secures transactions through the use of public and private keys for encryption and authentication.
 A distinguishing characteristic of cryptocurrencies is that they are usually not issued by any centralized authority, making them immune to government intervention.

 Being an untapped and unregulated economy with a potential worth of over a trillion dollars, India has also seen a major increase in cryptocurrency exchanges.
 A recent report by Quartz revealed that India accounts for one out of every ten bitcoin transactions worldwide.
 Moreover, according to Paxful, a multinational cryptocurrency trading platform, India is the world’s sixth-largest and Asia’s second-largest Bitcoin market.